Last Updated on January 16, 2023 by David

 - No RGB

-This cooler brings its twin cooling towers and a whopping seven heat pipes with two 140mm fans to the playing field.
-Combine all this and you get an extremely awesome cooling and next to no noise.
-If you have a big CPU that’s worrying you on thermals, you might want to look into this bad boy.
+This cooler brings its twin cooling towers, a whopping seven heat pipes, and two 140mm fans to the playing field.
+Combine all this, and you get an incredibly awesome cooling and next to no noise.
+If you have a big CPU worrying you on thermals, you might want to look into this bad boy.